Axlefublr/dotfiles/README.md

 Final significant piece of the puzzle is ./systemd/ — I store all the systemd unit configurations / overrides here, and they are installed / applied either by the program's dode, or by the systemd dode.

 This repo, among many others of mine, is autocommitted and autopushed daily; so most of the commit messages being basic is due to me being lazy and not making commits manually :p \
-I more so want to make sure I never lose my changes, more so than I want a nicely navigable git history (because it's not something I've needed nearly as much as the effort it takes to maintain)
+I want to make sure I never lose my changes, *more* than I want a nicely navigable git history (because it's not something I've needed nearly as much as the effort it takes to maintain)